Dragonfly (Titan space probe): Trajectory

-Dragonfly is expected to launch in July 2028 on Falcon Heavy and to take six years to reach Titan, arriving by 2034.
+Dragonfly is expected to launch in July 2028 on a Falcon Heavy and to take six years to reach Titan, arriving by 2034.
 The spacecraft will perform a gravity assist flyby of Earth to gain additional velocity on its way to Titan.
 The spacecraft would be the first dedicated outer Solar System mission not to visit Jupiter, as this traditional means of gravity assisted flyby will not be usefully close to the anticipated flight path to Saturn.